This Day In History: May 31

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

 A paymaster and a security guard are killed during a mid-afternoon armed robbery of a shoe company in South Braintree, Massachusetts.
-Out of this rather unremarkable crime grew one of the most famous trials in American history and a landmark case in forensic crime detection.
+Out of this rather unremarkable crime comes one of the most famous trials in American history: that of Nicola Sacco and Bartolomeo Vanzetti, which began on May 31, 1921.

 Both Fred Parmenter and Alessandro Berardelli were shot several times as they attempted to move the payroll boxes of their New England shoe company.
 The two armed thieves, identified by witnesses as “Italian-looking,” fled in a Buick.
 The car was found abandoned in the woods several days later.
 Through evidence found in the car, police suspected that a man named Mike Boda was involved.
 However, Boda was one step ahead of the authorities, and he fled to Italy.